particle-iot/docs/src/content/guide/tools-and-features/cli.md

 ### Upgrading to the latest version

-To upgrade Particle-CLI, enter the following command:
+To upgrade Particle-CLI, enter the following command as root or using sudo:

 ```sh
 # how to update the particle-cli